csev/cc4e/book/chap07.md

 and `printf` may be entirely adequate, and is certainly enough to get started.
 This is particularly true given file redirection and a pipe facility for connecting the output of one program to the input of the next.
-For example, consider the program _lower,_ which maps its input to lower case:
+For example, consider the program `lower`, which maps its input to lower case:

 [comment]: <> (code c_145_01.c)

+[comment]: <> (I just changed stdio.h from the 1978 book to ctype.h below it is easier than explaining)

-The "functions" `isupper` and `tolower` are actually macros defined in `stdio.h`.
+The "functions" `isupper` and `tolower` are actually macros defined in `ctype.h`.
 The macro `isupper` tests whether its argument is an upper case letter, returning non-zero if it is, and zero if not.
 The macro `tolower` converts an upper case letter to lower case.
 Regardless of how these functions are implemented on a particular machine, their external behavior is the same, so programs that use them are shielded from knowledge of the character set.

-To convert multiple files, you can use a program like the UNIX utility _cat_ to collect the files:
+To convert multiple files, you can use a program like the UNIX utility `cat` to collect the files:

     cat file1 file2 ... | lower >output

-and thus avoid learning how to access files from a program. _(cat_ is presented later in this chapter.)
+and thus avoid learning how to access files from a program. (`cat` is presented later in this chapter.)

 As an aside, in the standard I/O library the "functions" `getchar` and